 Inequality and Industrialization - Parantap Basu, Alessandra Guariglia

-Abstract: This paper argues that the initial inequality of human capital could also be a contributing factor to the delayed process of industrialization in some countries.
+Abstract: This paper argues that the initial inequality of human capital could be contributing factor to the delayed process of industrialization in some countries.

 "Industrialization, Economic Growth and International Trade"